George Foster (baseball): National League MVP

-He took over where he left off in 1978, with 18 home runs and 63 RBIs in the first half of the season to earn his third consecutive All-Star start.
-For the season, he batted .281 and paced the NL in both home runs and RBIs with 40 and 120, respectively.
+Foster picked up where he left off in 1978, with 18 home runs and 63 RBI in the first half of the season to earn his third consecutive All-Star start.
+For the season, he played in 158 games and batted .281 while pacing the NL in both home runs and RBIs with 40 and 120, respectively.
 He was voted onto his fourth consecutive All-Star team in 1979, but needed to be pulled in the second inning after pulling his thigh.
 The Reds lost Foster for a month, and had been decimated by injuries, but managed to stay in the NL West race during Foster's absence.
 Shortly after his return, the Reds went on an eight-game winning streak that saw them jump into first place by 1.5 games over the Houston Astros.
 The Reds held off the Astros to win their first division crown since 1976, but were swept by the Pirates in the 1979 National League Championship Series.
-Foster's highlight was a game tying home run in game one of the NLCS.
+Foster's highlight was a game tying home run in Game 1 of the NLCS.

 Following the 1979 season, Joe Morgan headed to the Houston Astros via free agency.
 With Tony Pérez and Pete Rose already gone, the "Big Red Machine" was beginning to come apart, and the Reds slumped to a third-place finish in 1980.
-Foster led the club with 25 home runs and 93 RBIs.
-A rejuvenated Cincinnati Reds team won a major league best 66 games in the strike shortened 1981 season, but managed to miss the playoffs as a result of the split-season format used that season.
+Foster hit .273, and led the club with 25 home runs and 93 RBI in 144 games.
+A rejuvenated Reds team won a major league best 66 games in the strike shortened 1981 season, but managed to miss the playoffs as a result of the split-season format used that season.
 Foster returned to form, finishing second to Mike Schmidt in the NL's RBI race.
-At this point in his career, when it looked like he would one day rank among the game's all-time greats, Lawrence Ritter and Donald Honig included him in their book The 100 Greatest Baseball Players of All Time.
+At this point in his career, when it looked as if he would one day rank among the game's all-time greats, Lawrence Ritter and Donald Honig included him in their book The 100 Greatest Baseball Players of All Time.